Wasp (character): 1980s

 Janet briefly hands leadership of the team off to the Vision, though he soon leaves the team and returns the position to her.
 The new team line-up proves difficult, and Janet clashes with Hercules taking issue with a woman leading.
 It is during this time that she meets the Space Phantom for the second time and defeats the villain.
 During the first Secret War, despite being the official leader of the Avengers gathered by the Beyonder, Janet nominates Captain America for leadership of the assembled heroes as the non-Avengers present know him better.
 As the conflict unfolds, Janet is briefly captured by Magneto, but she turns the situation to her advantage by pretending to be seduced; she learns Magneto's plans and then defeats him before leaving to alert the Avengers.
 She is shortly afterwards killed by the Wrecking Crew, but resurrected by the alien healer Zsaji.

 During the Under Siege storyline, Janet leads the team during a time where they are attacked from all sides.
-She defeats Titania and the Absorbing Man, then leads a team against Baron Zemo's forces to rescue Captain America, the Black Knight, and other team members who have been captured.
+She defeats Titania and the Absorbing Man, then leads a team against Baron Zemo's Masters of Evil to rescue Captain America, the Black Knight, and other team members who have been captured.
 Shortly after the resolution of this story, she steps down from leadership once more, succeeded by Monica Rambeau in that position.
 After leaving the team, she battles the threat of Red Ronin by herself.
 She later joins the West Coast Avengers.
 Initially, she still acts as though the team leader, to the chagrin of other West Coast Avengers who desire that role.
 During this time, she resumes a romantic relationship with Hank.
 Although she is elected as a regular member of the Avengers West, Janet chooses to become a reserve member.